 You might think it’s idealistic to think like that.
 Well, it’ll cost you even more if you don’t.
 And I’m not talking about the fines from ITM (The Labour Inspection Office).

-One of the most important things I consider in ethics are the integrity and the respect.
-It’s much more easier to trust an HR’s inner ethics than what (s)he tells himself/herself to do like in “oh, this is how it’s done because they say it’s correct”.
+The two most important things I consider in ethics are integrity and respect.
+It’s much easier to trust an HR’s inner ethics than what (s)he tells himself/herself to do like in “oh, this is how it’s done because they say it’s correct”.
 But one of the most important decisions that HRs make in companies is the acquisition of products and services.
-How can you trust somebody who doesn’t know how to convince his/her boss or who gets fooled too fast by anyone throwing around data about, let’s say, psychological testing?
+How can you trust somebody who doesn’t know how to convince his/her boss or who gets fooled too fast by anyone throwing around data about, let’s say psychological testing?
 How much integrity does that show?
 Hmmm, not much.
 Integrity is not defined by one’s good intentions, but by someone’s ability to have objectives and statements convergent with the company’s interests.
 How can someone have convergent interests with any other entity, when lacking persuasion and criteria?

 “Ethics means making decisions that represent what you stand for.”
 (Alysa Lambert, Indiana University Southeast, Ethics course)

-What I’m emphasizing here is values.
-Before training people on ethics, it’s best knowing their values.
+What I’m emphasizing here are values.
+Before training people on ethics, it’s best to know their values.
 And not in general.
 But especially in HR.
-That is where the real changes have impact.
-Of course, I can’t expect that to happen from participating an academic programme, but I’m talking about training.
+That is where the real changes have an impact.
+Of course, I can’t expect that to happen from participating in an academic program, but I’m talking about training.
 Now, you can find information everywhere.
 You can sell at best, filtered information.
 But no intelligent person buys information anymore, in training.
 You can find that in books.
 Values development, on the other hand, is something much more worthwhile.

 PS: To have a first glance at ethics in the USA, the country of HR, you should check out this study [en, html].